 Video can’t be displayed

 all are important for improving nighttime helipad safety.

-As the pictures below try to illustrate, when one loses contrast AND
+As the pictures below and these colored letters try to illustrate when one loses contrast AND DEPTH PERCEPTION, everything becomes more difficult to see OR UNDERSTAND, especially from a distance.

-But The Left One Has Been Darkened.
+Below are Identical Pictures, But The Left One Has Been Darkened.

 The picture below is taken standing next to a fully compliant FAA / ICAO helipad, with all its point source lights lit.

-This research was detailed and published by the FAA at The FAA Heliport Vertiport Lighting Conference Proceedings, Nov 1999 (DOT/FAA/ ND 99/1)
+This research was detailed and published by the FAA at The FAA Heliport Vertiport Lighting Conference Proceedings,

-Since there is no confusion, the linear visual aids provide for a better nighttime definition of any helipad.
-Even when viewed at very low angles, they still provide viewers with dimension.
+night. • Therefore, since there is no confusion, linear visual aids provide a better nighttime definition of any helipad, even when

 As further evidence; below are a series of blue point source lights from the same helipad, which, when viewed from a distance, are difficult to see exactly what they represent.
 Indeed, it is clear that these blue point source lamps, provide NO depth perception for viewers.

-VIdeo: PANYNJ and FAA Linear Visual Aids Research, at the Downtown Manhattan Helipad
+Video: PANYNJ and FAA Linear Visual Aids Research, at the Downtown Manhattan Helipad

+Video can’t be displayed